-5. While the branches are still submerged in the bucket of water, cut any leaves or small stems off the portion off of the lilac branch that will be below the waterline in your arrangement.
+2. While the branches are still submerged in the bucket of water, cut any leaves or small stems off the portion off of the lilac branch that will be below the waterline in your arrangement.
 This will ensure the cut surface is not exposed to air and extend the life of the blossoms.

-6. Use a diagonal cut to remove at least 1/2″ of each branch before arranging them.
+3. Use a diagonal cut to remove at least 1/2″ of each branch before arranging them.

-2. Each time you replace the water, trim off at least 1/2″ of stem from the bottom of each flower stem at a 45 degree angle to prolong the life of your lilacs.
+2. Each time you replace the water, trim at least 1/2″ from the bottom of each flower stem at a 45 degree angle to prolong the life of your lilacs.
 This enlarges the stem surface area and enables them to take more water up.